rzabh/Informations_financieres/readme.md

 This is a demo of my idea for a public companies security info verifer app.

-1- first problem addressed in the demo: There are times that the amount security of a ticker traded on Nasdaq stock exchange and Market cap associated with a stock is not exactly what it seems.
+1- first problem addressed in the demo: There are times that the amount security of a ticker traded on Nasdaq  and Market cap associated with a stock is not exactly what it seems.
 You might miss an 8K form, which shows significant amount of change in outstanding shares.
 This app tries to give a little insight to it (Not financial advice).